The TPP Is an Attempt to Bring in Already Defeated Legislation Through the Back Door

 It would also force internet service providers to enforce intellectual property laws and could even force them to deny service if an individual accidentally violates them.
 The TPP will include some of the worst aspects of U.S. copyright law, including extending extremely long copyright terms, and the criminalization of non-commercial file sharing.

-The worst part is we only know a portion of what is written in the TPP because it has been veiled in secrecy since it’s inception, even for lawmakers whose Constitutional duty it is to oversee trade agreements.
+The worst part is we only know a portion of what is written in the TPP because it has been veiled in secrecy from the beginning, even for lawmakers whose Constitutional duty it is to oversee trade agreements.

 This veil of secrecy is even more alarming because only 5 of the 29 sections of TPP have to do with trade.
 They also include provisions that deal with food safety, environmental protections, and as we have discussed, dramatic changes to intellectual property.